 Upon receipt of a report, the Title IX Office (coordinator or deputies) will conduct an Intake Meeting as soon as possible after receiving a complaint.
-At that meeting, the CRC will address the following topics, as appropriate:
+At that meeting, the CRC will, as appropriate:

-- Address immediate physical safety and emotional well-being needs; - Notify the Complainant of the right to contact law enforcement and seek medical treatment (and the right to decline to do

-- so), and the importance of preservation of evidence: - Notify the Complainant of the right to be assisted by individuals at the College in contacting law enforcement; - Notify the Complainant of confidential and non-confidential reporting options on and off-campus; - Provide the Complainant with information about:

-On- and off-campus resources, including counseling, health, mental health, victim advocacy, legal assistance (including visa and immigration assistance), student financial aid, and other available services:

-The range of interim measures and remedies, including changes to academic, living, transportation, and/or working situations, or other protective measures, which are available to the Complainant regardless of whether the Complainant files a formal complaint with the College, Campus Safety or local law enforcement:

-- Provide an overview of the procedural options and process, including Informal Resolution and Formal Resolution: - Explain the right to object to the assignment of the designated CRC based on bias or conflict of interest within two (2) calendar days of a decision to proceed through the grievance process; - Explain that the student has a right to an advisor of their choice during the process and provide a list of college employees trained as advisors upon request; - Assess for pattern evidence or other similar conduct if possible;
+- Address immediate physical safety and emotional well-being needs; - Notify the Complainant of the right to contact law enforcement and seek medical treatment (and the right to decline to do so), and the importance of preservation of evidence; - Notify the Complainant of the right to be assisted by individuals at the College in contacting law enforcement: - Notify the Complainant of confidential and non-confidential reporting options on and off-campus; - Provide the Complainant with information about: - o On- and off-campus resources, including counseling, health, mental health, victim advocacy, legal assistance (including visa and immigration assistance), student financial aid, and other available services; - o The range of interim measures and remedies, including changes to academic, living, transportation, and/or working situations, or other protective measures, which are available if the Complainant requests them and if they are reasonably available, regardless of whether the Complainant files a formal complaint with the College, Campus Safety or local law enforcement; - Provide an overview of the procedural options and process, including Informal Resolution and Formal Resolution; - Explain the right to object to the assignment of the designated CRC based on bias or conflict of interest within two (2) business days of a decision to proceed through the grievance process;

-- Explain the College's alcohol and drug amnesty policy; - Explain the College's policy prohibiting retaliation: - Explain that if the complaint involves a Clery crime, the CRC will notify the Clery Coordinator of the report to assess the need to (1) enter the report into the College's daily crime log; and (2) issue a timely warning as defined by the Clery Act, and assure the Complainant that any such reports will not include the Complainant's personally identifying information.
+- Explain that the student has a right to an advisor of their choice during the process and provide a list of college employees trained as advisors upon request; - Assess for pattern evidence or other similar conduct if possible; - Explain the College's alcohol and drug amnesty policy; - Explain the College's policy prohibiting retaliation; - Explain that if the complaint involves a Clery crime, the CRC will notify the Clery Coordinator of the report to assess the need to (1) enter the report into the College's daily crime log; and (2) issue a timely warning as defined by the Clery Act, and assure the Complainant that any such reports will not include the Complainant's personally identifying information.

-Following the meeting, the CRC will provide the Complainant with the above-listed information in writing.
-As described in the Sexual Misconduct Policy, the Complainant has the right to request that the CRC not share the Complainant's name (or other identifiable information) with the Respondent, or that the CRC take no formal action in response to the report.
+Following the meeting, the CRC will provide the Complainant with the above-listed information in writing, regardless of whether the offense occurred on or off campus.
+As described in the Interim Sexual Misconduct Policy, the Complainant has the right to request that the CRC not share the Complainant's name (or other identifiable information) with the Respondent, or that the CRC take no formal action in response to the report.